Relational Somatic Therapy. Reconnect with the wisdom of your body.

 FAQS

-Sessions are 60 minutes for $150 or 90 minutes for $210—it’s your call.
+Sessions are 60 minutes or minutes, it’s your call.
 The 90-minute sessions give us more time to dig in, wander a bit, and really explore the heart of things, but the 60-minute ones can still do a lot of good work.
 It’s about what feels right for you.

 For full T&Cs click here.